What does the IR35 legislation mean?

 Essentially, HMRC wants to ensure that only a genuine contractor benefits from the tax savings associated with this type of employment and there are a number of tests they have put in place to help you assess whether you could be at risk.

 If you need help to determine if you meet the conditions, please contact us for a complimentary meeting where we can advise you on the best approach for your business.
 Alternately, if you would like more information on IR35, please see the HMRC website.

 The tax advantages of running a Limited Company are dependent on whether you fall within the IR35 rules, so it is important that your status is absolutely correct as if not, many of the benefits of having a Limited Company may be lost.

 Why We Don’t Have an IR35 Calculator

 For contractors, one of the most common questions is whether you fall inside or outside the scope of IR35.

-If you check around the web, you’ll find a vast array of IR35 calculators that attempt to identify whether you fall inside or outside its regime and then how much your take home pay will be for a particular contract.
+If you check around the web, you’ll find a vast array of IR35 calculators that attempt to identify whether you fall inside or outside its regime and then how much your take-home pay will be for a particular contract.
 The problem is though, everybody’s circumstances are different and contracts are different too.
-Just so many different variables that can affect the outcome, from your business gaols to your daily rate, expenses, pensions and capital purchases.
+Just so many different variables that can affect the outcome, from your business goals to your daily rate, expenses, pensions and capital purchases.
 So, getting reliable and accurate calculation is very difficult.
-The government’s own calculator – a downloadable spread sheet is a as good as any.
+The government’s own calculator – a downloadable spreadsheet is as good as any.
 Don’t worry, they don’t track its use!

 Go ahead, get a rough idea, but then come back and talk to one of our experienced business professionals who can help you work out the best way to run your business and minimise your taxes – that’s why we are here and we’d love to work with you.